-An Initial event leading to this spinal disease is injury to annulus fibrosus (the outer layer of the spinal disc containing the inner "jelly") leading to annular tear (s).
+An initial event leading to this spinal disease is injury to annulus fibrosus (the outer layer of the spinal disc containing the inner "jelly") leading to an annular tear (or tears).
 An annular tear may result in a herniated disc, protruding disc, or bulging disc when the inner nucleus of the disc leaks out and into the pathways in the spine where sensitive nerves reside.

 In summary, most people will have at least one degenerated spinal disc in their lifetime but very few of them have any problems from these discs that are degenerated.
 Degenerated spinal discs can be a “part of life” like wrinkles or sunspots and most of the time we don’t need to treat them at all.
 If symptoms like pain, numbness, weakness or tingling of the legs, feet, hands, or arms occur and the degenerated spinal disc is determined to be the source, surgery is often needed.
 The most common surgery performed to treat symptomatic degenerative disc disease is a spinal fusion.
 With new, more advanced surgeries like Deuk Laser Disc Repair, spinal fusion is not always necessary.
 With laser surgery, the spinal disc is repaired and not removed.

-Treatment for degenerative disc disease depends on the duration and severity of discogenic pain; less than 2 months duration may respond well to pain medication, therapy and injections.
-Discogenic pain lasting longer than 2 months usually requires surgery to effectively relieve painful symptoms in the neck or back.
+Treatment for degenerative disc disease depends on the duration and severity of discogenic pain; less than two months duration may respond well to pain medication, therapy and injections.
+Discogenic pain lasting longer than two months usually requires surgery to effectively relieve painful symptoms in the neck or back.